 and, according to local tradition, planted the yew tree that still

-grows behind the inn.
+grows on the grounds.
 He spent long hours at a desk at the window, where he watched the great

 sailing ships come in from the sea.
 There, inspired by the scene before him, he wrote a major portion of

-his novel "Kidnapped."
-(He was also the author of "Treasure Island" and "Dr. Jekyll and Mr.
+his novel "Kidnapped".
+Stevenson was also the author of "Treasure Island", "Dr. Jekyll and Mr.

-our visit to Hawes Inn, the host was very gracious, showing us around
+The host at Hawes Inn was very gracious, showing us around

 and apologizing that we could not visit room 13 as it was then